This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Is a $30-50 webcam noticeably better than a laptop webcam?

 Yes, consistently and significantly.
-Built-in laptop webcams use small sensors, fixed focus set for close-up selfie distances rather than desk distances, and aggressive noise reduction that softens detail.
-A dedicated $35 webcam with proper desk-distance fixed focus or basic autofocus produces a visibly sharper, more evenly exposed image that other call participants notice even if they can’t articulate why.
-The improvement is proportionally larger going from laptop webcam to budget dedicated webcam than from budget to premium.
+Built-in laptop webcams use small sensors, fixed focus set for close-up distances rather than desk distances, and aggressive noise reduction that softens detail.
+A dedicated $35 webcam with proper desk-distance fixed focus produces a visibly sharper, more evenly exposed image that other call participants notice even if they can’t articulate why.
+The improvement going from laptop webcam to budget dedicated webcam is proportionally larger than from budget to premium.

 Does a budget webcam work for professional video calls?